 GAO has decided that Government contracting agencies may use an IDIQ contract under FAR 16.5 where it cannot predetermine, above a specified minimum, the precise quantity of supplies or services that will be required during the contract period and where it is inadvisable for the government to commit itself to more than a minimum amount.
 Federal Acquisition Regulation FAR 16.504(b); Aalco Forwarding, Inc., et al., B-277241, B-277241.15, Mar.
 11, 1998, 98-1 CPD ¶ 87 at 6.

 Federal procurement regulations, FAR 16.5 and GAO bid protest decisions have recognized that there is not set number or formula that shows what is a nominally guaranteed minimum for IDIQ contracts.
 However, the determination of whether a stated minimum quantity is “nominal” must consider the nature of the acquisition as a whole.
 Carr’s Wild Horse Ctr., B-285833, Oct.
 3, 2000, 2000 CPD ¶ 210 at 3.
+Find out more about the VA’s small business set aside rule of two.

 - The minimum guaranteed amount in FAR IDIQ contracts must be evaluated in the context of all of the specific facts and circumstances of the procurement.